sravya-07/sravya-kpmg-hiring-challenge/challenge-3/README.md

     A quick read to help you along the way - We would expect it in any other language apart from elixir.

 Answer:
- The code is in python to retrieve the nested key from a given mapping
+    The python code to retrieve nested values is in get_values.py.
+To run the code use the following command:
+    ```bash
+       python get_values.py
+    ```